objsys/ooberrt/README.md

 common items used in many ASN.1 specifications.
-These include security specifications such as PKIX, CMS and PKCS; a number of telephony call detail record (CDR) formats such as TAP3, NRTRDE, and various vendor switch specifcations; and other simple specifications that make use of the BER/DER encoding rules.
+These include security specifications such as PKIX, CMS and PKCS; a number of telephony call detail record (CDR) formats such as TAP3, NRTRDE, and various vendor switch specifications; and other simple specifications that make use of the BER/DER encoding rules.

 Particular ASN.1 types known to not be supported in this library include